-The church building was an ex-mansion and a full-page picture of it is near the end of vol. 2 in: The Larger Hope by Russell E. Miller, UUA 1985 (but no mention is made of it in the text of that book).
+The Hollywood Blvd. church building was an ex-mansion and a full-page picture of it is near the end of vol. 2 in: The Larger Hope by Russell E. Miller, (UUA 1985) but no mention is made of it in the text of that book.
 The church was relatively small with a sanctuary that could seat about 50 with an attendance of about 25 on Sundays.
 Under Shepard, films were sometimes shown Sunday evenings at 8 pm. in addition to the services at 11 am.

 The money from the sale was used in part to purchase deBenneville Pines (UU mountain camp) in the San Bernardino Mountains.
 While Stewart was actually the final minister, Shepard is shown as the final minister in the deBenneville history.
 See History of deBenneville Pines.
 Throop Memorial Church in Pasadena had loaned Hollywood money and may have gotten it back after Hollywood dissolved.

 Before it closed, the First Universalist Church of Los Angeles had also moved to Hollywood on Franklin Ave and dissolved at about the same time (1959).
 There seems to have been little contact between these two churches located located less than a mile apart in Hollywood.
-One might have expected that members of Stewart's Hollywood church would have switched to the Los Angeles ex-Unitarian church on 8th St. after the merger with the Unitarians.
+One might have expected that members of Stewart's Hollywood church would have switched to the Los Angeles Unitarian church on 8th St. after the merger of the Unitarians ad Universalists.
 But Stewart doesn't think this happened since the Los Angeles Unitarian Church was very political (and leftist) and not very spiritual and mystical.

 After the Universalist church folded, there was a "Universal Center" established at 1749 N. La Brea with L. P. Stewart (the ex-minister of the Hollywood Universalist) as the minister.
 A few of the members of the defunct church also joined this "Universal Center" which was listed in the Los Angeles Times under "Universalist" Churches.
 The Universal Center was the international headquarters of a new movement headed by L. P. Stewart.
 He now (2002) heads the "Unity and Diversity World Council".
 See Unity-and-Diversity